1 Introduction

 You will encounter a lot of history in AI/ML/DL if you read the field’s literature.
 Most of it is not very useful.
 But a few historical patterns are useful, because they keep recurring.

-• The XOR-era impossibility: a single-layer perceptron cannot represent XOR.
-This was true, taken seriously, and used as an argument that the whole research direction was hopeless.
+- The XOR-era impossibility: a single-layer perceptron cannot represent XOR.
+This was true, taken seriously, and used by some as an argument that the whole research direction was hopeless.
 Stacking layers fixed it.
-The theorem was correct; the conclusion drawn from it was not.
+The theorem was correct; the broader conclusion drawn from it was not.

-• Universal approximation theorems: existence proofs that a sufficiently wide network can represent any function.
+- Universal approximation theorems: existence proofs that a sufficiently wide network can represent any function.
 These were used both to argue for neural networks (“see, they can do anything!”) and against deeper architectures (“you do not need depth”).
-Both readings missed what actually mattered, which was trainability and inductive bias, not raw representational capacity.
+On my reading, both readings missed what actually mattered in practice, which was trainability and inductive bias, not raw representational capacity.

-• Over-parametrization: classical statistical learning theory said that models with vastly more parameters than data points should overfit catastrophically.
+- Over-parametrization: classical statistical learning theory predicted that models with vastly more parameters than data points should overfit catastrophically.
 They did not.
 This is still surprising.
-The phenomena that came out of not overfitting — double descent, grokking, the general “deep learning works much better than it should” — are the substance of Chapter 7.
+The phenomena that came out of not overfitting, double descent, grokking, the general “deep learning works much better than it should”, are the substance of Chapter 7.
+Modern theory (NTK, capacity arguments, implicit-regularization stories) has made real progress here; “still surprising” is the empirical statement, not a slight on the theoretical work that is closing the gap.

-The flip side is also worth saying: this does not mean theory is useless.
-It means that for the kind of science this book teaches, theory is downstream of phenomenology.
+The flip side is just as worth saying: this does not mean theory is useless or that theorists have been wrong about the things they actually claimed.
+It means that for the kind of science this book teaches, theory often ends up downstream of phenomenology.
 We notice something weird, we characterize it carefully, and then we ask whether existing theory accounts for it.
-Often it does not, and that gap is the research opportunity.
+Sometimes it does; sometimes the gap is the research opportunity.
+Either outcome is good science.

 Things were “hated” at various times.
 Neural networks went through more than one AI winter.
 There were stretches of decades when working on connectionist models was a career-limiting move.
 If you are entering the field now, when it feels like a settled paradigm with massive industrial investment, it is worth knowing that the people who built what you are about to study did so under very different incentives.
 The current consensus is recent and may not be permanent.

-The lecture closes on a single recurring lesson from the history of AI: scaling general methods consistently beats clever hand-engineering of priors (Sutton 2019).
+The lecture closes on a single recurring lesson from the history of AI: scaling general methods consistently beats clever hand-engineering of priors [1].
 Rich Sutton’s “bitter lesson” essay is the canonical statement; the pattern is older.
-People kept trying to encode their domain knowledge into AI systems — grammars for language, hand-designed features for vision, hand-coded heuristics for chess and Go — and at every scale, the methods that won were the ones that threw the hand-engineering out and let a generic learner consume more compute and more data.
+People kept trying to encode their domain knowledge into AI systems, grammars for language, hand-designed features for vision, hand-coded heuristics for chess and Go, and at every scale, the methods that won were the ones that threw the hand-engineering out and let a generic learner consume more compute and more data.

 The bitter lesson is often misread as nihilism: “never think, just scale.”
 This is not what it says, and treating it that way is bad for science.